 Food labelling legislation ensures consumers are not misled about the nature of food products when they are sold to them.
 It also creates a level playing field for food producers, so they have clear requirements on the information that appears on the label and how this is presented.
-This is currently enforced in the UK through the Food Information Regulations.
+View information about the Food Information Regulations.

 Responsibility for food labelling legislation and policy is split across: